ransfordnyarko/ece5831-2025-final-project/README.md

 1. A **task-specific CNN–BiLSTM** model trained on log-mel spectrograms.
 2. A **self-supervised learning (SSL)–based approach** using pretrained wav2vec embeddings with a lightweight classifier.

-The goal is to demonstrate how combining handcrafted time–frequency modeling with pretrained speech representations can improve robustness in emotion prediction.
+The goal is to demonstrate how combining time–frequency modeling with pretrained speech representations can improve robustness in emotion prediction.

 ---